Orchestrator

 failed

-Direct-provider mode does not have a central heartbeat or alarm.
-It labels machines with created_at, last_touched_at, idle_timeout_secs, expires_at, state, lease, and slug; crabbox cleanup uses those labels conservatively.
+Direct-provider mode has no central heartbeat or alarm.
+It labels machines with created_at, last_touched_at, idle_timeout_secs, expires_at, state, lease, and slug; crabbox cleanup reads those labels conservatively.

 #Cleanup